rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/certificates/_index.md

 1. Enter a **Name** for the certificate.

     >**Note:** Kubernetes classifies SSL certificates as [secrets](https://kubernetes.io/docs/concepts/configuration/secret/), and no two secrets in a project or namespace can have duplicate names.
-Therefore, to prevent conflicts, your SSL certificate must have a unique name among the other certificates, ConfigMaps, registries, and secrets within your project/workspace.
+Therefore, to prevent conflicts, your SSL certificate must have a unique name among the other certificates, registries, and secrets within your project/workspace.

 1. Select the **Scope** of the certificate.